Whenever you find yourself on the side of the majority, it is time to pause and reflect

 I like the ability to use this vehicle as a means to bank from yourself but keep in mind that you should not need insurance you don’t need.

-I think you should ensure well against true financial catastrophes and self-insure against everything else.
-Yet I ensure my iPhone because I am weird like that… actually, I justify it that I would search the world wasting my time for two weeks before going buying a new device.
+I think you should insure well against true financial catastrophes and self-insure against everything else.
+Yet I insure my iPhone because I am weird like that… actually, I justify it that I would search the world wasting my time for two weeks before going and buying a new device.
 So insurance for a phone would save me time since I would not hesitate to give up looking and put in a claim.

-Most times the commisions are maximized by the FP.
-This can get complicated on how to design this stuff so its an ideal situation for a greedy FP to pull one on you.
-By maximizing the use of “paid up additions” while minimizing the amount of “regular policy” you can decrease the commissions and still execute this strategy.
+Most times the commissions are maximized by the FP.
+This can get complicated on how to design this stuff so it’s an ideal situation for a greedy FP to pull one on you.
+By maximizing the use of “paid-up additions” while minimizing the amount of “regular policy” you can decrease the commissions and still execute this strategy.

 It’s slightly more expensive for older people and smokers to get ensured however I have found it to be negligible (1-3K difference on a 50k premium) between a 30-year-old non-smoker and a 50-year-old non-smoker.